 Lettering guides Duro marketed were clones of many of Stenso’s past and then-current products.
 Duro also sold individual self-adhesive vinyl letters and numbers for signage purposes.

-The only other remaining major player in the “lettering gude” market was Avery – soon to become the owner of the Dennison/Stenso brand – their stencil line becoming the “successor” to the market when the Stenso line was discontinued.
+The only other remaining major player in the “lettering guide” market was Avery – soon to become the owner of the Dennison/Stenso brand – their stencil line becoming the “successor” to the market when the Stenso line was discontinued.
 Eventually, these stencils were also discontinued.

 The lettering guides [as first introduced by the Libauers and Stenso] are no longer marketed, although stencil alphabets can be found in a variety of brands and formats to cover most signage, craft and hobby needs.
 Yet, it was a simple idea set forth by a young school teacher in Baltimore so long ago which gave millions of school children, small business owners, church groups and others a chance to create attractive lettering with a minimum of cost or experience.

-Ironically, the “crafting and scrap booking” craze has been steadily growing around the country, and various types of stencils have enjoyed steady sales due to a resurgence of interest and popularity in this type of medium, but it comes too late for a line which [for over sixty years] helped millions of school children, business owners, home hobbyists and just about anyone who needed legible lettering (but lacked the talent) “letter like a pro”.
+Ironically, the “crafting and scrap booking” craze has been steadily growing around the country, and various types of stencils have enjoyed steady sales due to a resurgence of interest and popularity in this type of medium, but it comes too late for a line which [for over forty years] helped millions of school children, business owners, home hobbyists and just about anyone who needed legible lettering (but lacked the talent) “letter like a pro”.

 Christmas stencils were produced in the late 1950’s, and sold fairly well seasonally, but Mr. Libauer recalled that if he had produced enough stock prior to the “holiday buying season” of around March and April, he could have increased sales greatly by soliciting them at trade shows for toy merchants.